softeng364/resources/labwork/lab5/lab5.md

   - Using an [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function) ([`lambda` expression](https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions)) to map each key-value pair to its value.
   - Using the built-in function [`min`](https://docs.python.org/3/library/functions.html?highlight=min#min) to find a key-value pair with the smallest value.

-Two components of **Assignment 2** relate to this function:
+Several components of **Assignment 2** relate to this function:

-1. Make the (small) modifications necessary to compute the predecessor list, which was not considered in the pseudocode.
+1. Making the (small) modifications necessary to compute the predecessor list, which was not considered in the pseudocode.
-2. Write a function to compute a forwarding table for the `source` node from the predecessor list.
+2. Writing a function to compute a forwarding table for the `source` node from the predecessor list.
-3. Discuss possible changes that could improve efficiency.
+3. Discussing possible changes that could improve efficiency.
-4. Generalize the implementation to support [widest-path- and minimax](https://en.wikipedia.org/wiki/Widest_path_problem) routing problems.
+4. Generalizing the implementation to support [widest-path- and minimax](https://en.wikipedia.org/wiki/Widest_path_problem) routing problems.

 > More information about these and other parts of the assignment will be made available.
-For now, please complete the lab quiz.
+For now, please complete the [lab quiz](https://canvas.auckland.ac.nz/courses/31482/modules).